How to Make Homemade Kombucha and Avoid Common Brewing Mistakes

 But there are some rookie mistakes that can cause you to ruin the whole batch of kombucha, and worse, your entire scoby.
 Believe me, I know, because I’ve made them.

-Homemade Kombucha Mistakes
+Common Kombucha Brewing Mistakes

 In light of that, I’d like to share two of the worst mistakes I’ve made brewing kombucha – and hopefully keep you from making them too!